openstack-archive/tripleo-specs/specs/policy/patch-abandonment.rst

 Restoration
 ===========

-If a change has been abandoned either by a core reviewer, anyone can request the restoration of the patch by asking a core reviewer on IRC in #tripleo on freenode or by sending a request to the openstack-dev mailing list.
+Feel free to restore your own patches.
+If a change has been abandoned by a core reviewer, anyone can request the restoration of the patch by asking a core reviewer on IRC in #tripleo on freenode or by sending a request to the openstack-dev mailing list.
 Should the patch again become stale it may be abandoned again.

 Alternative & History
 =====================

-This topic was previously brought up on the openstack mailinglist [1]_ along with proposed code to use for automated abandonment [2]_.
+This topic was previously brought up on the openstack mailing list [1]_ along with proposed code to use for automated abandonment [2]_.
 Similar policies are used by the Puppet OpenStack group [3]_.